BrightfieldTechAcademy/BooksStore-Project/README.md

 # BooksStore-Project 🏬
 As a student at Brightfield Tech Academy who have learned the HTML, CSS and the basics of JavaScript, You are require to build a Book Management System which is a web-based application that allows librarians to manage books in a library.
-The system allows librarians to add, edit, and delete books in the library's inventory.
+The system allows librarians to add,read, edit, and delete books in the library's inventory.

 ## Learning objective 🍎
   - Learn how to get user input from HTML form.